-A student may seek exemption from an academic regulation by appealing in writing to the Registrar.
-The student must secure the approval of his/her faculty advisor to waive an academic regulation.
-If the student's request is denied, he or she may further appeal the decision to the Student Standing and Appeals Committee for final disposition.
+Students may seek exemption from an academic regulation by appealing in writing to the Registrar.
+The student must secure the approval of their faculty advisor to waive an academic regulation.
+If the students' request is denied, they may further appeal the decision to the Student Standing and Appeals Committee for final disposition.
 Appeals must be submitted to the Chairperson of the Student Standing and Appeals Committee within ten days after notification of the decision.